leontoddjohnson/etc/content/docs/coding/movements/_index.md

 - The dimly highlighted column indicate "compatible" fractions.
 If all your `clock_fraction` selections are in one of these columns, you'll find the syncopation to be relatively agreeable.
   - The fractions `1/8, 1/4, 1/2, 1, 2, 4` are highlighted upon entering the page.
 These complement the typical $4/4$-type time.
   - Hold **ALT**, and you'll find that the fractions `1/6, 1/3, 1, 3, 6` are highlighted.
 These complement a sort of $3/4$-type time.
+- In the bottom row, the 6th and 7th pads act as a metronome, flashing based on the last selected clock fraction.
+The time type of the last pressed clock fraction (*beat*s or *second*s) will reflect here as well.

 #### play triggers